GorPiliposyan/subway-ticket-barrier-state-detection/README.md

 **Extra files:**
 - `utils`: Folder with some helper functions I have used for "model_preparation.ipynb"
-- `data`: Folder with all the staged the dataset has been taken through
+- `data`: Dataset folder with the original and augmented images, split into train/val/test folders. (test images only in original folder)
 - `results.csv`: File with training related info per epoch. (*Used in `model_preparation.ipynb`*)